The Emilio La Musa will return to the cigar industry at the upcoming IPCPR Convention & Trade Show with a new blend and new look.

 The company is producing just 400 boxes of each size for the 2019 version of La Musa.

 This will be the first edition of this cigar from the Oveja Negra Factory in Estelí, Nicaragua, which is best known for producing Black Label Trading Co. and BLK WKS Studio cigars.
-Black Works Trading Co. and Emilio Cigars merged in Jan.
+Black Label Trading Co. and Emilio Cigars merged in Jan.
 2019, and as a result the former took over the production, marketing and branding for the latter’s portfolio.

 The La Musa line has deep roots in Emilio’s profile, having been released in 2012 after being rebranded from its original name, Grimalkin.